Conor Lenihan

 Conor Lenihan (born 3 March 1963) is an Irish former Fianna Fáil politician who served as a Minister of State from 2004 to 2011.
 He served as a Teachta Dála (TD) for the Dublin South-West constituency from 1997 to 2011.

-He was from 2011 to 2015 a Vice President of the Skolkovo Foundation, the coordination body for a planned high-tech innovation centre on the edge of Moscow, where he worked on international partnership development.
+From 2011 to 2015, he was a vice president of the Skolkovo Foundation, the coordination body for a planned high-tech innovation centre on the edge of Moscow, where he worked on international partnership development.

 Early and personal life

 Lenihan was born in Dublin in 1963.
 He lived in Athlone until he was 11 years of age.
 He was educated at Belvedere College, University College Dublin (where he was chair of the Kevin Barry Cumann of Ógra Fianna Fáil), Dublin City University and the INSEAD.

-Lenihan began his working life as a newspaper journalist working in the 1980s in the House of Commons in London, where he was a political correspondent for the Irish News.
+Lenihan began his working life as a newspaper journalist in the 1980s in the House of Commons in London, where he was a political correspondent for the Irish News.
 While in London he was also a member of the European Commission's Speakers Panel.

 In the 1990s, he went into broadcast journalism working with the Dublin radio station 98FM.
 Lenihan also worked as a senior executive with O2, an Irish-owned mobile operator, and subsequently worked as an advisor for the company.

 Lenihan is the son of former Tánaiste, TD and Minister Brian Lenihan.
 His grandfather, Patrick Lenihan, also served in the Oireachtas.
 His aunt, Mary O'Rourke, is a former TD, Senator and Minister, while his brother, Brian Lenihan Jnr was a TD and Minister for Finance from 2008 to 2011 during the Irish economic downturn.

 Lenihan was diagnosed with a benign tumour in 2007.

 Lenihan was also the editor of The Nation, the official publication of the Fianna Fáil party.

+In 1999, Lenihan married Denise Russell, and they had three children.
+They later divorced.
+In 2013, Lenihan married Nikita Umwali in Moscow.
+They have two children.